tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 **Proof-of-Importance (PoI)**

 The starting idea with **proof-of-importance (PoI)** is to solve the "rich man gets richer" problem that arises in PoS algorithms.
-PoI networks have a similar rationale like PoS but prevent hoarding as a means to increase prosperity and "nothing-at-stake" problems with the use of an "importance score".
+PoI networks have a similar rationale to PoS but prevent hoarding as a means to increase prosperity and "nothing-at-stake" problems with the use of an "importance score".
 The protocol rewards network activity based on an **"importance score"**.

 Similar to PoS, nodes invest a stake in the network to be eligible for selection.
 In the case of PoI, the stake invested is calculated from a set of variables (amount of transactions to and from an address, whether a node is part of a cluster, etc.) included in the score.
 The probability to be chosen to build new blocks increases with the value of the importance score.